-- a.
-Grading shall occur on a Pass/Fail basis. - b.
-In order for the CPI and subsequent grading to be fair, accurate, reliable, and valid, the student and CI must freely assess the student according to directly observed performance without bias of anticipated or graded benchmarks. - c.
+- c.
 Performance Criteria 1-18 consistent with PT CPI guidelines for an intermediate clinical experience at or above "Intermediate" by the midterm and above "Advanced Intermediate" by the final. - d.
-Must demonstrate improvement from previous Internships for all "Red Flag" Performance Criteria 1-4, 7. - e.
+Must demonstrate improvement from previous Clinical Education Experience for all "Red Flag" Performance Criteria 1-4, 7. - e.
 Must not have any "Significant Concerns" for any Performance Criteria. - f.
 Must complete and document an in-service or project agreed upon with the CI/Facility. - g.
-Must complete any assignments given by the CI to his/her satisfaction. - h.
-Must complete any assignments given by the DCE to his/her satisfaction. - i.
-Must turn in all paperwork materials by the date indicated in the syllabus.

-5) Clinical Internship IV, PT 884
+Must earn an 84% or above on the clinical education project that is approved by the academic advisor and CI/facility in order to pass the clinical education experience. - h.
+Must complete any assignments given by the CI to his/her satisfaction. - i.
+Must complete any assignments given by the DCE to his/her satisfaction. - j.
+Must turn in all paperwork materials by the date indicated in the syllabus. - 5.
+Clinical Education Experience IV, PT 884 - a.

-- a.
 Grading shall occur on a Pass/Fail basis. - b.
 In order for the CPI and subsequent grading to be fair, accurate, reliable, and valid, the student and CI must freely assess the student according to directly observed performance without bias of anticipated or graded benchmarks. - c.
-Performance Criteria 1-18 consistent with PT CPI guidelines for final clinical experiences at or above "Advanced Intermediate" by the midterm and "Entry Level" by the final - d.
-Must demonstrate improvement from previous Internships for all "Red Flag" Performance Criteria 1-4, 7. - e.
+Performance Criteria 1-18 consistent with PT CPI guidelines for final clinical experiences at or above "Advanced Intermediate" by the midterm and "Entry Level" by the final. - d.
+Must demonstrate improvement from previous Clinical Education Experience for all "Red Flag" Performance Criteria 1-4, 7. - e.
 Must not have any "Significant Concerns" for any Performance Criteria. - f.
 Must complete and document an in-service or project agreed upon with the CI/Facility - g.
-Must complete any assignments given by the CI to his/her satisfaction. - h.
-Must complete any assignments given by the DCE to his/her satisfaction. - i.
+Must earn an 84% or above on the clinical education project that is approved by the academic advisor and CI/facility in order to pass the clinical education experience. - h.
+Must complete any assignments given by the CI to his/her satisfaction. - i.
+Must complete any assignments given by the DCE to his/her satisfaction. - j.
 Must turn in all paperwork materials by the date indicated in the syllabus.

-SECTION IV: FAILURE AND REMEDIATION OF THE INTRODUCTION TO CLINICAL EXPERIENCES AND TERMINAL CLINICAL INTERNSHIPS
+SECTION IV: FAILURE AND REMEDIATION OF THE INTRODUCTION TO CLINICAL EXPERIENCES AND TERMINAL CLINICAL EDUCATION EXPERIENCES